5 top tips for UCAS Clearing

 Didn’t get the results you needed for your first choice of university?
 Don’t worry, there are other options.

-You could do an International Year One or find a place through UCAS Clearing.
+You could do an International Year One, which counts as the first year towards your degree, or find a place through UCAS Clearing.

 1. Don’t panic, be proactive!

 If your exam results are not what you expected, the number one rule is – don’t panic.

 Research your options and talk to people who can help – your dream university place may still be out there.
 You are not alone – around 20% of university places are found through Clearing